mightybyte/monad-challenges/pages/home.md

 ### Do I need to know Haskell?

-Yes, we assume that you have some beginner "pre-monad" level knowledge of Haskell including basic syntax and knowledge of type signatures.
+Yes, we assume that you have some beginner "pre-monad" level knowledge of the following Haskell concepts:

+* Basic syntax
+* Type signatures
+* Higher order functions
+* Type aliases
+* newtypes
+* Polymorphism
+* Type classes

 We are not trying to teach you Haskell here.
 We are trying to teach you monads.
 If you need to learn Haskell, go work through some beginning Haskell materials and come back when you think you need to learn monads.

 ### Organizing Your Code